wysh3/zen-premium/README.md

 # Zen/Firefox Browser Customization

+A guide to customize your Zen/Firefox browser with enhanced features using custom scripts and additional tools.

 ## Prerequisites

+Before you begin, ensure the following are set up:

+1. **Enable Custom Scripts in Firefox**:
--> Before you begin, you need to enable custom scripts in Firefox.
-Please follow the steps provided in the **[fx-autoconfig repository](https://github.com/MrOtherGuy/fx-autoconfig)** to configure this.
+   Follow the instructions in the **[fx-autoconfig repository](https://github.com/MrOtherGuy/fx-autoconfig)** to enable custom scripts in Firefox.

+2. **Install Ollama**:
--> Install Ollama on your system and pull llama3.2:1b **[ollama website](https://ollama.com/)**
+   Download and install Ollama on your system from their **[official website](https://ollama.com/)**.
+   - Pull the `llama3.2:1b` model using the Ollama interface.

-   (You can use other models too but you'll need to edit the code according to the change)
+   - _(Note: You can use other models, but you'll need to modify the code accordingly.)_

 ## Installation Steps

-### Enable Custom Scripts in Firefox
+### 1. Enable Custom Scripts in Firefox

-Follow the steps given in the readme.md of [fx-autoconfig repository](https://github.com/MrOtherGuy/fx-autoconfig) .
+- Follow the detailed steps provided in the **[fx-autoconfig repository](https://github.com/MrOtherGuy/fx-autoconfig)** to configure custom scripts in your browser.

-### Adding Features
+### 2. Add Custom Features

-Add the files to their respective folder inside your profile
+- Copy the files from this repository to their respective folders inside your Firefox profile.
+  (Refer to the profile location guide if needed: `about:profiles` in Firefox.)

-restart zen/firefox after clearing the startup cache in about:support
+- Restart Zen/Firefox after clearing the **Startup Cache**:
+  Go to `about:support` → Click on **"Clear Startup Cache"**.

+### 3. Test Your Customization
-now you're ready to use the browser in your way.
+- Once restarted, your Zen/Firefox browser is ready to use with the newly added features.

+## Features

+- Enhanced customization of the Zen/Firefox interface.
+- Integrated Ollama functionality with support for `llama3.2:1b` or other models.
+- Flexible architecture for adding further custom scripts and tools.

+## Troubleshooting

+- **Scripts Not Working?**
+  - Double-check that custom scripts are enabled correctly using the **[fx-autoconfig setup guide](https://github.com/MrOtherGuy/fx-autoconfig)**.
+  - Verify that all files are placed in the appropriate directories.

+- **Startup Cache Issues?**
+  - Ensure you’ve cleared the **Startup Cache** from `about:support`.

+- **Ollama Errors?**
+  - Confirm that the required `llama3.2:1b` model is downloaded and installed properly.
+  - Edit the code to match your chosen model if it differs from `llama3.2:1b`.

+---

+## Credits

+- **Clear Button JavaScript**: Special thanks to [Futuremappermydud](https://github.com/Futuremappermydud/lambda-zen/) for providing the clear button implementation.

+- **fx-autoconfig**: Acknowledgments to [MrOtherGuy](https://github.com/MrOtherGuy/fx-autoconfig) for the outstanding Firefox customization scripts and resources.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute with attribution.